kittles/song_barker/server/signed_urls_for_upload.md

 # signed urls for uploading

 ## request and response
-from an authenticated session, POST to `signed-upload-url` with a body that looks like
+from an authenticated session, POST to `/signed-upload-url` with a body that looks like
 ```json
 {
     "filename": "raws/myrawfile.aac"